 The app is designed to work seamlessly in sync across all platforms, so you can access it from your desktop computer, tablet, or mobile device without losing progress.
-I pound it is convenient to use on a larger screen with better real estate.
+I found it convenient to use on a larger screen with better real estate.

 With three subscription options, you can sign up for monthly, quarterly, or annual subscription plans with Guitar Tricks.